Policy: Infectious diseases screening and immunisation for students undertaking clinical placements in health facilities

 - Students infected with a communicable disease, blood-borne virus or respiratory virus, who knowingly participate in clinical placements without notifying the clinical placement facility of their infected status, engage in conduct that is likely to put patients, colleagues and other staff at risk, face disciplinary proceedings that may result in exclusion from the University.

 - Students are advised that it is a criminal offence under the Crimes Act 1900 (NSW) and Crimes Act 1900 (ACT) to intentionally cause or attempt to cause another person to contract an infectious disease.
 This offence carries a jail term.

 |Title||Infectious diseases and immunisation policy for students undertaking clinical placements in health facilities|

-|Purpose||To advise students of the legislative ACT and NSW Government requirements regarding immunisation and blood-borne virus testing for students in clinical placements.|
+|Purpose||To advise staff and students of the legislative ACT and NSW Government requirements regarding screening and immunisation for specified infectious diseases and blood-borne virus testing.|

-|Effective Date||10 Dec 2013|
+|Effective Date||19 Dec 2017|

 |Review Date||19 Dec 2020|